lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/formulations.md

 - Sankur, M. D., Dobbe, R., Stewart, E., Callaway, D. S., & Arnold, D. B. (2016).
 A linearized power flow model for optimization in unbalanced distribution systems. [arXiv:1606.04492v2](https://arxiv.org/abs/1606.04492v2)

-and is here cast as only considering the diagonal elements defined in the linear formulation in Gan & Low:
+and is here cast as only considering the diagonal elements of the linear formulation by Gan and Low:

 - Gan, L., & Low, S. H. (2014).
 Convex relaxations and linear approximation for optimal power flow in multiphase radial networks.
 In PSSC (pp. 1–9).
-Wroclaw, Poland. [doi:10.1109/PSCC.2014.7038399](https://doi.org/10.1109/PSCC.2014.7038399).
+Wroclaw, Poland. [doi:10.1109/PSCC.2014.7038399](https://doi.org/10.1109/PSCC.2014.7038399)

-This furthermore leads to the imaginary part of the lifted node voltage variable W being redundant and substituted out.
+This furthermore leads to the imaginary part of the lifted node voltage variable W in Gan and Low being redundant, so it is substituted out in `LPUBFDiagModel`.

-The full formulation from Gan & Low was supported as `LPUBFFullModel` in PowerModelsDistribution up to version 0.7.
+The full formulation from Gan and Low was supported as `LPUBFFullModel` in PowerModelsDistribution up to version 0.7.

 ## [`FBSUBFPowerModel`](@ref FBSUBFPowerModel), [`FOTPUPowerModel`](@ref FOTPUPowerModel), [`FOTRUPowerModel`](@ref FOTRUPowerModel)